near/stakewars-iv/HOW_TO.md

 ## How to join the network?

-RPC address would be provided here shortly.
+RPC address will be provided here shortly.

-We recommend you to use [near-cli documentation](https://docs.near.org/tools/near-cli), e.g. how to [create an account](https://docs.near.org/tools/near-cli#near-create-account).
+We recommend you to use [near-cli documentation](https://docs.near.org/tools/near-cli).
+The instruction for creating the account will be provided soon as well.

-StatelessNet is a sandbox created for load testing purposes.
+StatelessNet is a sandbox created for testing purposes, concentrating both on correctness and performance.
-The traffic from mainnet may be forwarded to StatelessNet.
+StatelessNet will be initiated with a copy of mainnet state.
+In the future the protocol team may enable mirroring mainnet traffic in StatelessNet.
 It means that all the existing mainnet accounts would be already occupied.
 It will not affect the activity on mainnet in any case.

-If you need some tokens for your activity, fill out the form: [the link to the form will be provided shortly].
+The information for receiving some tokens for user's activity will be provided here soon.

 ## How to become a validator?

+The best place to start is [NEAR validators documentation](https://near-nodes.io/validator/compile-and-run-a-node).

-The most recent release of StatelessNet: https://github.com/near/nearcore/commit/ef5564c4950d448144d23488df8b63d45e6b0209
+The most recent release of StatelessNet: https://github.com/near/nearcore/releases/tag/statelessnet

 You need to build it with the additional argument
 ```